Unilever to ditch PwC after 26 years to comply with new UK auditor rule

 Only a few blue-chip companies have taken any action so far.

-Barclays has yet to consider a tender, having used PriceWaterhouseCoopers (PwC) for the past century, Royal Bank of Scotland has been with Deloitte since 2000, and PwC has audited Lloyds' books for about 140 years.
+Barclays (BARC.L) has yet to consider a tender, having used PriceWaterhouseCoopers (PwC) for the past century, Royal Bank of Scotland (RBS.L) has been with Deloitte since 2000, and PwC has audited Lloyds' (LLOY.L) books for about 140 years.

-Asset manager Schroders has just retendered but had to stay with PwC after discovering that appointing KPMG would breach conflict of interest rules.
-KPMG has also just replaced Deloitte as auditor for insurer RSA.
+Asset manager Schroders (SDR.L) has just retendered but had to stay with PwC after discovering that appointing KPMG would breach conflict of interest rules.
+KPMG has also just replaced Deloitte as auditor for insurer RSA (RSA.L).

 Change is costly and time-consuming and used to occur only because of disagreements between auditor and client.